 Apple Cider Vinegar

 Apple cider vinegar has long been recognized for its medicinal qualities, so it’s no surprise it can aid in treating poison ivy.
 Tear a brown paper bag into strips and soak them in ACV.
-Most brown paper bags has DMSO in them and this has a drawing effect.
-Apply the saturated strips to the affected areas and it will not only draw out the toxins, it will remove the itch and heal much faster.
+Most brown paper bags have DMSO in them and this has a drawing effect.
+Apply the saturated strips to the affected areas and it will not only draw out the toxins, but it will also remove the itch and heal much faster.

 Baking Soda Bath

-Add a cup of baking soda to your bath water and have a good soak.
+Add a cup of baking soda to your bathwater and have a good soak.
 The baking soda will remove the itch and helps promote healing at a faster rate.
-If you want dual action, you can mix the baking soda with ACV and make a paste.
+If you want dual-action, you can mix the baking soda with ACV and make a paste.
 Apply to affected areas and let dry completely and wash off with warm water.

 Aloe vera has wonderful healing qualities for the skin.
 Take a real aloe vera plant leaf, slice open the leaf and rub the fresh aloe gel into the affected areas so that it penetrates deep into the tissue.
 The aloe will draw out the pain, itchiness, and promote healing.

 Cucumbers have detoxifying and astringent properties.
-They’re also cooling and soothing and can defuse the pain, itch and swelling created by poison ivy.
+They’re also cooling and soothing and can defuse the pain, itch, and swelling created by poison ivy.
 Slice the cucumber thinly and apply to the affected areas — and let them dry.
 You can also mash the cucumbers up and make a paste then apply to those same areas.

 Oatmeal has anti-inflammatory properties that help reduce swelling and alleviate itchiness.
 Apply cooked and still warm thick oatmeal to the poison ivy areas and let dry.
 This paste will absorb impurities and offer relief.